Enable/Disable User must Change password at next logon using Intune

 User must change password at next logon setting disable for a local user cloudinfra101

-There are many ways to deploy a Powershell script using Intune.
-You can use Intune device remediations or deploy a Powershell script using Device > Scripts and remediations > Platform scripts from the Intune admin center.
-We are going to use the Powershell script deployment method.
+There are many ways to deploy a PowerShell script using Intune.
+You can use Intune device remediations or deploy a PowerShell script using Device > Scripts and remediations > Platform scripts from the Intune admin center.
+We are going to use the PowerShell script deployment method.

-I’ll be using scripts from a blog post that explains how to manage User must Change password at next logon setting using PowerShell.
+I’ll be using scripts from a blog post that explains how to manage User must change password at next logon setting using PowerShell.
 It offers two scripts for this purpose, one to disable and the other to enable this setting for local user accounts on Windows 10/11 devices.

 Note

-Let’s prepare the powershell script which will disable or enable User must Change password at next logon flag for a local user account on windows devices.
+Let’s prepare the PowerShell script which will disable or enable User must change password at next logon flag for a local user account on Windows devices.
 As an example user, I will be using cloudinfra101 local user account already existing on the target device.

-• Copy below powershell code and replace the name of the local user account cloudinfra101 with the user account you want to configure.
-Save the powershell script as DisableChangePassword.ps1.
+• Copy below PowerShell code and replace the name of the local user account cloudinfra101 with the user account you want to configure.
+Save the PowerShell script as DisableChangePassword.ps1.

-• Test the script on a test device first before proceeding to next step for creating an Intune deployment.
+• Test the script on a test device first before proceeding to the next step for creating an Intune deployment.

 Note